-A $75 deposit is required to register.
+A $100 deposit is required to register for week long overnight camps and a $75.00 deposit is required for each week of Olathe and Parkville Day Camps.
 Should you need to change camp dates, no extra fee is charged.
 You can pay installments or all at once.
 The full cost of camp must be paid by the first day of camp.

 How to Register